-- 11. The Court suspends Local Rule 5.2(f), which requires in many instances that paper courtesy copies of filings be delivered to the judge, through June 1, 2020.
-This means that no courtesy copies may be submitted for filings made through June 1, 2020. - 12.
-Although parties may continue to file non-emergency motions, the Court suspends Local Rule 5.3(b), which otherwise requires that all motions be noticed for presentment.
-For non-emergency motions, no motion may be noticed for presentment on a date earlier than June 1, 2020.
-For notices of presentment on and after June 1, 2020, parties must consult each judges' presentment schedule because the Court likely will operate on a modified motion-hearing schedule that alternates the days on which judges will hold a motion call.
+- The Court suspends Local Rule 5.2(f), which requires in many instances that paper courtesy copies of filings be delivered to the judge, through May 1, 2020.
+This means that no courtesy copies may be submitted for filings made through May 1, 2020. - 10.
+Although parties may continue to file non-emergency motions, the Court suspends Local Rule 5.3(b), which otherwise requires that all motions be noticed for presentment, for all motions filed on or before May 1, 2020.